melissahoughton/melissahoughton.github.io/_posts/2021-06-23-getting-started-maui.md

 This guide will use Visual Studio to create our first .NET MAUI application.
 However, you can also create a new .NET MAUI application from the command line.

-In Visual Studio 16.11 Preview 2, select `Create a new project`, then search for `MAUI` or choose `Project Type > MAUI` from the dropdown.
+In Visual Studio 16.11 Preview 2, select `Create a new project`, search for `MAUI` or choose `Project Type > MAUI` from the dropdown.

 ![Create project](https://melissadevstorage.blob.core.windows.net/melissadevblob/maui/new-project.png)